NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - 1G: 3x guard damage
     - 2G: Instant guard break
 - 4A window is increased
-- Act4A cannot be subbed at all (TODO: Was this ever possible?)
+- Act4A can be subbed on the first frame only (TODO: Was this ever possible?)
 - 4B(B) high crush from 13-36
 - 8B
     - First hit lifts on block